legendarycode3/blockchain-development-documentary-guide/README.md

 		(dApps), trading bots, and other web3 software using familiar JavaScript code. </br>

-        3) OpenZeppelin : Provides secure , audited smart contract standards and libraries for building on  Ethereum.
+        3) OpenZeppelin : Provides secure , audited smart contract standards and libraries for building on  Ethereum. </br>
+		OpenZeppelin is the industry standard for secure smart contract development,

         4) Chainlink: A  decentralized oracle network , that connects smart contract to real-world data and off-chain system.